 Details of the Research Coordinating Committee (RCC) Formal Review Process

 Concept Proposal Applications for formal review are accepted year around.
 Applications require inclusion of a CNICS investigator from one of the CNICS sites.
 Evidence that a CNICS investigator has cleared a project for review must be provided before a concept study is accepted by the RCC.
 This collaborator will facilitate the review process to avoid overlap with existing proposals, refine study questions and address questions of feasibility.
-Contact CNICS if you need assistance identifying a collaborator.
+The CNICS Mentoring Core is able to provide assistance identifying a collaborator- visit the Mentoring page.

 Concept proposal applications are reviewed on a conference call of the RCC on the 2nd Friday of each month at 12:30pm PT/2:30pm CT/3:30pm ET.
 Reviews last approximately 30 minutes.
 Additional dates/times for reviews may be requested under special circumstances.

 PIs will receive written reviews from two thought leaders in the field to be discussed on the conference call.
 Review by the CNICS Epidemiology and Biostatistics team is also included.
-A priority score and final discussion points will be emailed to the investigator within two weeks after the RCC review call.
+Final discussion points and a decision will be emailed to the investigator within two weeks after the RCC review call.
 In some instances, revisions may be required before a study is approved for implementation.
 Official letters of support may be requested for grant submissions based on approved CNICS concept studies.
-Please submit such requests within 7-10 days of submission deadlines.
+Please submit such requests within 7-10 days of submission deadlines – request form.